 Here’s a checklist of our required and encouraged behaviors related to Google Play Games Services sign in on Google Play Games on PC.

 |1.1||Required||Sign players in with Google Play Games Services v2 Sign-in on

-Android devices and Google Play Games.
+Android devices and Google Play Games on PC.

-Integrate the new Google Play Games Services v2 SDK with your Android and Google Play Games builds, and enable the Sign-in functionality within your game.
+Integrate the new Google Play Games Services v2 SDK with your Android and Google Play Games on PC builds, and enable the Sign-in functionality within your game.
 Use the credentials from signed in players to power requirement 1.2.